mRs-/Black-Friday-Deals/README.md

 Track mileage and expenses for all your vehicles.
 Available for iOS, iPadOS, and visionOS.

+### 💸 [SubManager](https://apps.apple.com/app/submanager-subscription-list/id1632853914) - Lifetime 80% OFF, Nov 29 - Dec 2

+Track your subscriptions in one place across all your Apple devices and get notified before a subscription is renewed.
+SubManager also provides powerful insights and widgets to keep you updated on your monthly spending.
+With no ads and a privacy-friendly approach, it’s an excellent tool to have in today’s subscription-heavy world.

 ## 🗺️ Navigation
 ### 🚘 [EV Charge Stations Map](https://apple.co/3NWejUz) - Lifetime 66% OFF, Nov 20 - Dec 2